California State Regulations

 Janssen has appointed a Healthcare Compliance Committee.
 The committee is comprised of the company’s Healthcare Compliance Officer and members of the company’s management team.
 The Healthcare Compliance Committee is the Healthcare Compliance leadership team.

-Janssen has an annual Healthcare Compliance training process that includes testing and annual certification of appropriate employees.
+Janssen has an annual Healthcare Compliance training process that includes annual certification of appropriate employees.
 The training covers applicable guidelines governing our compliance program.
 Employees are also trained on the consequences of failure to comply with the requirements of the company’s compliance program.

 Janssen encourages open and candid discussion between management and employees regarding any compliance concerns.
 Janssen employees are encouraged to report their concerns to their manager, to the Human Resources Department, to the Law Department or to the company’s Healthcare Compliance Officer.

 Janssen self-assesses and periodically audits its compliance with its policies and procedures.

 Janssen will take disciplinary actions in response to violation of the company’s compliance policies or procedures.
 Janssen will conduct a fair and diligent investigation of matters that are brought to the company’s attention in order to ensure the consistent application of the company’s standards.